haddocking/haddocking.github.io/education/HADDOCK24/shape-small-molecule/index.md

 </a>

 These similarity values have also been precalculated and can be seen in the `data/similarities.txt` file.
-The file has already been sorted according to similarity value meaning the compounds most similar to the target compound are near the top of the file.
-From this point on, the selection of the most suitable template becomes a process of filtering out the templates that are ill-suited for modelling (low quality, mutations near the binding site, missing density, etc...).
+The file is sorted according to the similarity value, meaning the compounds most similar to the target compound are near the top of the file.
+From this point on, the selection of the most suitable template becomes a process of filtering out the templates that are ill-suited for modelling (low quality, mutations near the binding site, missing density, etc.).

 Two templates are highly similar, `2PRH` and `7K2U` with Tversky coefficients of 0.956 and 0.942, respectively.
-A closer examination of the binding site of the most similar template, `2PRH`, reveals missing density close to the ORO cofactor (segment 227-225).
+A closer examination of the binding site of the most similar template, `2PRH`, reveals missing density close to the `ORO` cofactor (segment 227-225).
-Further this crystal structure has a lower resolution (2.4Å) than that of 7K2Y (1.72Å).
-For these reasons we select 7K2U for as template for the docking.
+Further `2PRH` has a lower resolution (2.4Å) than that of `7K2U` (1.72Å).
+For these reasons we select `7K2U` for as template for the docking.

 <details style="background-color:#DAE4E7">
-<summary><b>See the comparison of 2PRH and 7K2U</b></summary>
+<summary><b>[Click here to see the comparison of 2PRH and 7K2U]</b></summary>
 <br>
 <center>
-<i>2PRH (in cyan) and 7K2Y (in green).
+<i>2PRH (in cyan) and 7K2U (in green).
 The red arrow on the right point to the missing region in 2PRH.
 The orange arrow on the left point to the ligand templates of interest.</i>
 </center>
 <figure align="center">
     <img width="75%" src="/education/HADDOCK24/shape-small-molecule/2prh-vs-7k2u.png">